Tighter Bounds on Directed Ramsey Number R(7): Background

-\begin{example} Continuing Example~\ref{ex:1}: The six clauses that prevent a transitive tournament of size 3 can be reduced two three clauses using self-subsuming resolution.
-The first two clauses, $(ab \lor ac \lor bc)$ and $(ab \lor ac \lor \overline{bc})$, can be reduced to $(ab \lor ac)$, the second two clauses to $(\overline{ab} \lor bc)$, and the last two clauses to $(\overline{ac} \lor \overline{bc})$.
+\begin{example} Continuing Example~\ref{ex:1}: The six clauses that prevent a transitive tournament of size 3 can be reduced to three clauses using self-subsuming resolution.
+The first two clauses, $(uv \lor uw \lor vw)$ and $(uv \lor uw \lor \overline{vw})$, can be reduced to $(uv \lor uw)$, the second two clauses to $(\overline{uv} \lor vw)$, and the last two clauses to $(\overline{uv} \lor \overline{vw})$.
+These clauses can alternatively be thought of as requiring that at least one edge leaves $u$, $v$, and $w$ respectively.
 This is a reduction of 50\% in the number of clauses and a reduction of 67\% in the number of literals.
 The reduction in the number of clauses increases for larger transitive tournaments. \end{example}

 Even after self-subsuming resolution and removing of subsumed clauses, this encoding is still larger compared to the cycle-based encoding.
-However, the final encoding was in most experiments superior.
+However, the final encoding was superior in most experiments.
 The main reason for the improved performance is likely that the final encoding is arc-consistent~\cite{arc-consistent}: any implication that can be made on a high-level representation, can be made by unit propagation (the main reasoning in a SAT solver).
 Arc-consistency is very important in SAT solvers.
-In Example~\ref{ex:3}, if the know that literal $ab$ is false, then unit propagation in the final encoding will deduce that variable $ac$ is true and $bc$ is false.
+In Example~\ref{ex:3}, if we know that literal $uv$ is false, then unit propagation in the final encoding will deduce that variable $uw$ is true and $vw$ is false.
+Note that there is no unit propagation on both other encodings.

-\section{Cataloging $TT_6$-Free Tournaments on 24 and 25 Vertices}
+\section{Cataloging $\mathit{TT}_6$-Free Tournaments on 24 and 25 Vertices}